pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/4-use-arm-kinematics.md

 ### Joint coordinates

-If you remember the [`goto()` function]({{< ref "developing-with-reachy-2/basics/3-basic-arm-control#goto" >}}), to generate a trajectory for the arm, you need to pass a list of joints with the requested position as argument.
+If you remember the [`goto()` function]({{< ref "developing-with-reachy-2/basics/3-basic-arm-control#goto" >}}), to generate a trajectory for the arm, you need to pass a list of joints with the requested position as an argument.

-For example, to place the right arm in a right angled position, we defined the following list:
+For example, to place the right arm in a right-angled position, we defined the following list:

 ```python
 right_angled_position = [0, 10, -10, -90, 0, 0, 0]
 ```

-and then call the function with is:
+and then called the function with it:

 ```python
 reachy.r_arm.goto(right_angled_position)